Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv4/mcmv4.md

 The compatibility layers replace the original libraries to ensure maximum compatibility with MCM.

 ## Installation
+Add this to your `.csproj`.
+Please not that `IncludeAssets="compile"` is very important!
 ```xml
   <ItemGroup>
     <PackageReference Include="Bannerlord.MCM" Version="4.3.16" IncludeAssets="compile" />